Emill1234/xml/README.md

 The XML document and the XSD schema can be found in the storage/app folder.
 The XML contains a list of students, each one with a <student> tag, as well as <timetable> tags, each of them having department and year attributes in order to be easily identified.
 The <student> tag has the following elements: firstName, lastName, studentNumber, faculty, department, yearofstudy, while each <timetable> has the attributes department and yearofstudy.

 Each timetable has a <week> tag containing 4 (or less) <day> tags.
 For each day tag, we can have one or more classes.
 Classes are identified by type attribute, which could be either lecture or lab.
 Each class has a subjectName, teacher, startTime and endTime, which are mandatory (minOccurs set to 1), and could have a weekParity element which is for determining whether labs are on even or odd weeks (optional, minOccurs set to 0).
-In the XSD file there has been also taken care of the maxOccurs, which is unbounded for student, timetable and class.